coderespawn/prefabricator-ue4-docs/pages/prefabricator/A03_prefab_modification.md

 {% include note.html content="For optimization, this dynamic update to newer version is done only on the editor and not in runtime builds.
 You should open your map atleast once and save the updated static content before cooking your standalone build" %}

+---

+{% include links.html %}

-Explore the next section from the sidebar
+Explore the next section from the side bar